 Name: DOB: CA:

 St. # Teacher: Grade:

 Therapis t: Date:

 Assessme ent Results:

 - emple Analysis (300-500 words) er sample collected, state rationale here:

 - frequency of dysfluent speech behaviors

 duration of dysfluent speech behaviors

 types of dysfluent speech behaviors:

-repetition ns (phrases, whole words, syllables and/or phonemes) prolongations blocks circumlocutions
+repetition ns (phrases, whole words, syllables and/or phonemes) prolongations blockscircumlocutions

-second lary behaviors noted (list) ·····
+second lary behaviors noted (list)

 eral Exam results:

 studen nt attitude rating completed

 Social Impac ct of the speech behaviors

-Impact of the speech behaviors ,
+Impact of the speech behaviors ·

-Severity Rati ng Score: American and the second se
+Severity Rati ng Score: and an annual survey and proceed to have the supplement of the latter of the survey of the latter of

 YES NO

 i de la companya de l Information gathered from parent(s)/gua student, support the evaluation results. ardian(s), teacher(s) and, when appropriate, the

-· · 2.
+· · · · · · · · · · · · · · · · · · · 2.
 Observations (at least 2) of the student's evaluation results speech and second ary behaviors support the

 Oral Peripheral results indicate structure and function adequate for speech.
 If no, explain 4.
 The student exhibits significant and persistent dysfluent speech behaviors. - 5.
-The fluency disorder has an adverse effect on the student's ability to perform and/or function in his/her typical learning environment. and the second s 6.
-The fluency disorder is not primarily the result of factors related to chronological age, gender, culture, ethnicity or limited English proficiency. · Based on the evaluation to above results, it is recommended that the staffing committee review this determine whether the child is a student with a disability.
+The fluency disorder has an adverse effect on the student's ability to perform and/or function in his/her typical learning environment.
+6. The fluency disorder is not primarily the result of factors related to chronological age, gender, culture, ethnicity or limited English proficiency. ÷ Based on the evaluation to e above results, it is recommended that the staffing committee review this determine whether the child is a student with a disability.